Cable92/.github/.github/pull_request_template.md

 ## Describe the changes ✍🏼
 <!--
 Summary of the changes and components affected by this PR in the codebase.
 (This shouldn't be a commmit list or the issue description)
 Ex:
 - Refactor the order of the imports following the standard
 - Add a new service that...
 -->

 ## For testing/QA 🔎
 <!--
 Describe how to test the changes of this PR (Write this with QA in mind).
+Discribe previous and new behaviour.
 Ex:
 - Run the App, go to the ... page and check ...
-- It should meet the following conditions ...
 - Call the ... endpoint with the following params...
-Check that...
+Now it should return...
 -->

 ## Todo's 📄 <!--(optional)-->
 <!-- Link here any new issues that might've come up when developing this code. -->

 ## Pull request type 🧐
 <!-- Please try to limit your pull request to one type, submit multiple pull requests if needed. -->

 Please check the type of change your PR introduces: